plamski211/Inspira/docs/ci-cd/AZURE-PERMISSIONS-GUIDE.md

 2. Check if the resource group or AKS cluster name has changed.
 3. Ensure the service principal has the correct role assignments.
 4. Try recreating the service principal with fresh credentials.
+5. Check for typos in resource group or cluster names.
+6. Ensure the subscription is active and not suspended.

 ## Pipeline Resilience